 4.2 Importing Custom GGUF or Safetensors

-Create a file called Modelfile
+Create a file called Modelfile in the same folder:

 FROM ./qwen3-32b.Q4_0.gguf